MrDoodeth/MrDoodeth/README.md

 ## 🎯 My Goals:
 - 🛠️ Explore and learn new tools to enhance my development skills.
 - 🌱 Improve my skills in writing clean code and testing.
-- 🚀 Work towards becoming a full-stack developer by exploring front-end technologies and frameworks.
+- 🚀 Work towards becoming a **full-stack** developer by exploring front-end technologies and frameworks.

 ## 🌟 Skills:
-- 💻 Main programming language: **Java**
+- 💻 Main programming language: **Java**.
+But I've also worked with other tools and technologies.
+- 🏞️ Experience working with different types of computer graphics.
 - 📖 English level: reading technical documentation.

 ## 🔧 Tools: